Creamy Lemon Broccoli Soup – Made WITHOUT cream or oodles of fat, this soup is a great healthy option that suits many diet types.

 - Add in the water, broccoli, salt, and pepper, and bring it to a low boil.

 - Cover the pot and simmer the mix for 15 minutes until the broccoli is fork tender.

-- Using an immersion blender, puree the mix until smooth.
+Using an immersion or high-speed blender, puree the mix until smooth.

 - Re-taste, and add more salt and pepper to your liking.

 - Ladle into bowls with a lemon wedge on the side (about one teaspoon per bowl is good).